srittau/docker-wsgi-base/README.md

+# Apache mod\_wsgi Container

-Docker container for Apache with mod_wsgi and Python 3.7
+Docker container for Apache with mod\_wsgi and Python.

 ```
 docker pull srittau/wsgi-base
 ```

+**This project is now archived.
+No new versions will be released.**